Association Caméléon Center Conservation

 Chameleons are atypical lizards with exceptional anatomical and biological features (eyes, tongue, fingers, color, tail).
 They appear to be more threatened than most other reptiles, due to their high level of endemism and the fact that their habitat is under severe threat of destruction from human activities.

-Chameleon Center Conservation carries out in situ and ex situ projects that contribute to the conservation of chameleons or to the improvement of scientific knowledge of these species.
-Through our actions, we also aim to raise awareness of the vulnerability of these animals and the need to take action for their conservation.
+The first NGO exclusively dedicated to chameleons, the Chameleon Center Conservation association runs in situ and ex situ projects aimed at protecting chameleons and increasing scientific knowledge of these fascinating species.
+Our mission is to make conservation a driver of development for local populations, by generating economic opportunities and involving them in a sustainable way in the preservation of their environment.
+Through our actions, we also aim to raise public awareness of the vulnerability of these animals and the urgent need to take action to protect them.

 "The best time to act was 20 years ago.
 The second best time is now".